-The Bray-1 test method was used for the determination of phosphorus with dilute acid fluoride as the extractant (Jackson, 1958).
+The Bray-1 test method was used for the determination of phosphorus with dilute acid cleared by slashing the vegetation and was ploughed and harrowed.
+The plots were laid out using tape measure, garden lines and pegs.

 3.3 LAND PREPARATION